dips4717/gcn-cnn/README.md

 python train.py --batch_size 10 --decoder_model 'strided' --dim 1024 \
 --use_directed_graph True
 ```

-	* It is recommended to pre-compute the 25-Channel representations for all RICO UIsfor faster dataloading and training.
+	* For faster dataloading and training, it is recommended to pre-compute the 25-Channel representations for all RICO UIs
 	* To do so: run `python compute_25Chan_Imgs.py`
 	* This will save all 25 Channel represenations for all UIs into data/25ChanImages